ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 ## Get familiar with Ash resources

-If you haven't already, read the getting started guide for Ash.
+If you haven't already, read the [Ash Getting Started Guide](https://hexdocs.pm/ash/get-started.html).
 This assumes that you already have resources set up, and only gives you the steps to _add_ AshGraphql to your resources/apis.

 ## Bring in the ash_graphql, and absinthe_plug dependencies